chrisschuerz/soilgridr/README.md

 ![](readme/environ-01.png)
 </center>

-And, a new folder should appear in your project path, like this:
+Additionally a new folder should appear in your project path.
+Which should look a little like this:
 <center>
 ![](readme/folder-01.png)
 </center>